If outpatient treatment isn’t enough, click here to learn about the 7-Day Detoxification or Residential Program.

 For more information on the Drug Court Program, click here.

 Seeking Safety is the most popular evidence-based program designed to help people attain safety from all types of trauma and/or addiction.
-Rather than having you delve into past to relive painful and traumatic experiences, this program is a present-focused program that focuses on what you can do right now to create a better life for yourself.
-A focal point is teaching you how to become more safe in relationships, thinking, and actions.
+Rather than having you delve into the past to relive painful and traumatic experiences, this program is a present-focused program that focuses on what you can do right now to create a better life for yourself.
+A focal point is teaching you how to become safer in relationships, thinking, and actions.
 It is relative to all types of trauma and is extremely safe.
 Treatment focuses on your personal strengths and helps you to increase those strengths.
 For more information on Seeking Safety, please click here.

 Anger Management is a 16-week program that seeks to help individuals understand where behavior comes from and develop insight on the triggering events and cues to implement cognitive restructuring techniques.
 This evidence-based curriculum is offered through the Substance Abuse and Mental Health Services Administration and meets the requirements of a court order and/or DCF case plan.
 However, a court order is not necessary to participate in these services.
 For more information on Anger Management, please click here.

 Increasing Wellness through Reducing Risk Aftercare Group.
 The road to recovery has bumps (relapse).
 Many times, individuals leave their detox/recovery program, and, after a period of abstinence, do not realize the risks that follow.
 Relapse after a period of sobriety can be very dangerous.
 Whether you currently use drugs, are in recovery, or have a loved one struggling with substance use disorder, you will learn valuable information to mitigate the risk of an overdose and stop an overdose while it is happening.
 Not sure about sobriety yet?
 We invite you to attend even if you are currently using.
 For more information, click here.